This article considers what it is to have a Brand Presence and the art of generating Brand Awareness.

 The power of words

-Great blogs and great use of social media are common in marketing practices today– but when used properly, they can help establish you in your field and become the place that consumers go to when they want information.
+Great blogs and great use of SEO, social media are common in marketing practices today– but when used properly, they can help establish you in your field and become the place that consumers go to when they want information.

 Let’s first talk about blogs.